Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Introduction

 The ideas outlined in the previous paragraph modify what is labeled as \inquotes{data-processing layer} in Fig.\ \ref{fig:architecture}.
 However, we also have to systematically evaluate the additional information provided by this modified data-processing layer.
-In particular, we have to recover a space of model-states (even the number of changes in the independence-structure need not be the same as the number of changes in the model; arrow labeled \inquotes{States} in Fig.\ \ref{fig:architecture}).
-Finally, other than for conventional CD, we have to compose a meaningful MCD output: We have to co-ordinate multiple applications of CD (there are evidently multiple graphs to produce).
-Further, observed changes in the independence-structure can be attributed non-trivially to model-properties.
-Additionally, some edge-orientation information can be transferred between states.
-At least in the (suitably) acyclic case, the result can then be represented as a labeled union-graph: a single graph where regime-specifically changing links are labeled (or marked in some other way, see Fig.\ \ref{fig:intro_toy_model}).
+In particular, we have to recover a space of contexts or \inquotes{model-states} (even the number of changes in the independence-structure need not be the same as the number of changes in the model; arrow labeled \inquotes{construct state-space} in Fig.\ \ref{fig:architecture}).
+Finally, other than for conventional CD, we have to compose a meaningful HCCD output: We have to co-ordinate multiple applications of CD (there are evidently multiple graphs to produce).
+Observed changes in the independence-structure can be attributed non-trivially to model-properties.
+Some edge-orientation information can be transferred between contexts, other information about skeleton and orientations in context(-specific)-graphs is determined by the underlying (IID\Slash{}stationary) CD-algorithm; for example application with FCI will output partially directed acyclic graphs (PAGs).
+At least in the (suitably) acyclic case, the result can then be represented as a labeled union-graph: a single graph where context-specifically changing links are labeled (or marked in some other way, see Fig.\ \ref{fig:intro_toy_model}).

-We follow the nomenclatural convention that \emph{regimes} refer regions of the index set (with oftentimes not explicitly modeled attached meaning: time, space, \dots) containing data points of similar, typically unobserved, system-states.
-Observations are then collected within the hidden \emph{context} of the associated regime.
-By slight abuse of terminology, we refer to models featuring such non-trivial structure as \emph{non-stationary}.